The Bingham Association

 In 1977, Donna Bingham Munger, a historian by profession, came forward to meet the considerable challenge presented by such a project.
 In working out her own line of descent from Deacon Thomas, our first American ancestor, she became interested in pulling together, verifying, perfecting, and adding to the information which had become available from various additional sources.
 The Association came to life again.

 New Officers, Directors, and a Board of Advisors began work.
-With their help and the assistance of over one hundred other Bingham researchers, the Association published an updated version of the family genealogy in 1996 titled The Bingham Family in the United States, The Descendants of Thomas Bingham of Connecticut (currently unavailable).
+With their help and the assistance of over one hundred other Bingham researchers, the Association published an updated version of the family genealogy in 1996 titled The Bingham Family in the United States, The Descendants of Thomas Bingham of Connecticut, also known as "the Red Book."
 This one volume superseded the previous three volumes by correcting errors, providing sources, and adding new material.
 Expanded or new bio-sketches provided a greater historical depth.
-A different organization and numbering system made for easier use.
+And a different organization and numbering system made for easier use.
+In 2021, the Donna Bingham Munger website was created, making the entire contents of the book available at the Bingham Association's Gateway to the Red Book.